Projects

 - 15,663SF

-The NYPL Melrose Branch library, located in the central Bronx, was designed by Carrère and Hastings and built in 1914.
+The NYPL Melrose Branch Library, located in the central Bronx, was designed by Carrère and Hastings and built in 1914.
 A fire in the 1950s caused significant damage, reducing the original four-story building to two stories.

 Unlike some Carnegie libraries, Melrose retained few of its original architectural characteristics.
 Programming meetings and workshops involving librarians, staff, and patrons uncovered real and tangible shortcomings and needs.
 There was a glaring lack of space, technology, security, and accessibility.